Along with my “my son, the doctor,” or “my daughter, the lawyer,” many American parents dream of boasting, “our kid, the Ivy Leaguer.”

 What Are the Best Non-Ivy League Schools?

 Best non-Ivies may be relative to student interests.
-College Learners reports that for medical majors, the Massachusetts Institute of Technology (MIT) and the University of North Carolina at Chapel Hill offer the highest medical school acceptance rates after graduation.
+College Learners reports that for medical majors, Duke University and the University of Washington offer the highest medical school acceptance rates after graduation.

 According to CollegeVine, Johns Hopkins University stars as a premier medical school, but also offers top undergraduate programs with competitive financial aid packages.